-Optional insurance is Collision, Comprehensive or Specified Perils insurance.
+You might consider optional insurance for your motorcycle.
+ICBC offers Collision, Comprehensive or Specified Perils insurance.
 However, the difference between the three types of insurance can be confusing.
 When purchasing optional insurance, it is important to understand what the policy covers before spending the extra money.

 Collision insurance covers your vehicle in the event you damage it by striking another vehicle, person, object or the road surface.
 It will include towing, storage, and salvage disposal if required.
-In other words, if you purchase Collision insurance and the Insurance Corporation of British Columbia (“ICBC”) deems you are responsible for the accident, they will pay all costs related to towing your vehicle from the accident scene if necessary, storing it before repairs are made, the parts and labour required to perform repairs or costs related to scraping it for salvage.
+In other words, if you purchase Collision insurance and ICBC deems you are responsible for the accident, they will pay all costs related to towing your motorcycle from the accident scene if necessary, storing it before repairs are made, the parts and labour required to perform repairs or costs related to scraping it for salvage.

 Both Specified Perils and Comprehensive insurance include ‘Loss of Use’ coverage.
 Loss of Use provides reimbursement for a substitute vehicle, taxi or public transportation up to $40 per day to a maximum of $800 in the event your vehicle is stolen.
 Loss of Use becomes active on the third day after reporting the theft to police and is in effect until your vehicle is repaired, your claim is settled or you reach the $800 payable under the scheme.

 At Motorcycle Lawyer, you do not pay our fees unless we successfully recover an award.

 Note: This site is for information purposes only and is not meant to be construed as legal advice.
 For legal consultation, email Motorcycle Lawyer at Contact us.
 You can also call 604-612-6848 or toll free at 1-844-BIKE-LAW.